mhenke/cfwheels-training/00-c-preparation.md

 # Preparation for JSBloggers Project

-While it’s possible to sit and watch the material presented during class, to receive the maximum benefit you should have your own system to work on.
+While it's possible to sit and watch the material presented during class, to receive the maximum benefit you should have your own system to work on.
 You will need to prepare your laptop system in advance of the class so we can cover the maximum amount of material.

 ## Installing Servers

-This class will make use of the Adobe ColdFusion 9 application server for processing the ColdFusion Markup Language (CFML) pages that you’ll be creating.
+This class will make use of the Adobe ColdFusion 9 application server for processing the ColdFusion Markup Language (CFML) pages that you'll be creating.
 Our application will also store data in a relational database using the MySQL database server.

 ### Install MySQL Database